warchive/goose2-communication/README.md

  - Navigate to `/client`
  - Run `npm install` (make sure you have a working internet connection)
  - Run `node client.js` to run the server

+# Communication format

+* Only certain commands and certain types of data is sent through the communication pipeline
+* Find information about it [here](https://github.com/teamwaterloop/communication-system/communication_format.html)